Kenya-a/Pygame/README.md

 cool.

-anyways heres what we are doing.
+Anyways heres what we are doing.

 This is literally a spint challenge after a week of learning.